RTH10260/docs/protocols/webdav/pcloud.md

 > [pCloud](https://www.pcloud.com/) is encrypted cloud storage, where you can store your personal files, backup your PC or share your business documents with your colleagues.

+As of February 2022 WebDAV access is a privilege of subscription accounts only.

+WebDAV does not work on accounts with 2FA protection in place.

 ## Connecting

 ### Connection Profiles